-The Courtauld offers a small-scale mentoring programme aimed specifically at BA students from underrepresented backgrounds.
-Taking place in March every year, the programme provides 30 students with one month of personalised careers support with a mentor in an area of work that interests them.
-Mentors are handselected from The Courtauld's network of successful alumni and students are carefully matched with a professional who suits their unique needs and career aspirations.
+The Courtauld offers a small-scale mentoring programme aimed specifically at students from underrepresented backgrounds.
+Taking place every spring, the programme provides 30 students with one month of personalised careers support with a mentor in an area of work that interests them.
+Mentors are carefully selected from The Courtauld's network of successful alumni and students and are carefully matched via a bespoke matching process with a professional who suits their unique needs and career aspirations.